-What pain and symptoms are associated with the Extensor Hallucis Longus muscle?
+What are the pain and symptoms associated with the Extensor Hallucis Longus muscle?

 - Difficulty raising the foot

 - Numbness in the top of the foot

 - Recurrent foot cramps at night

 - Pain can travel up to the ankle, which is described to feel like bone pain

 - Contributes to the development of hammer toe and claw toe

 Extensor Hallucis Longus attaches to the small bone of the lower leg (fibula) and descends down to connect to a bone of the big toe (distal phalanx).